TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4-RecommenderSystem/doc/project4_desc.md

 5. [wk2] Based on the outcomes from week 1's reading and brainstorm sessions, continue coding and start evaluation.
 6. [wk2] Week 2 is the **evaluation** week.
 7. [wk2] It is ok to separate into two sub-teams, one working on one algorithm, as long as the two teams have the same criteria for evaluating the algorithms.
 The two sub-teams can also serve as others' validators.
-8. By using R Notebook to carry out coding and evaluation, your final report can just be adding explanation and comments to your Notebook.
+8. [wk3] By using R Notebook to carry out coding and evaluation, your final report can just be adding explanation and comments to your Notebook.
+9. [wk3] Week 3 is the **report writing** week.
+You want to create clear explanation and illustration of the algorithms by using diagrams (can be borrowed from the papers), case examples, summarizing statistcs, and visualizations of performance statistics.

 ### Working together
 - Setup a GitHub project folder from joining the GitHub classroom link with everyone listed as contributors.
 Everyone clones the project locally via your GitHub desktop and create a local branch.